AliHamzeh2002/Generating-Adversarial-Examples-with-Adversarial-Networks/README.md

 ## Results

 The hyperparameters can be seen in the notebook but apart from loss functions' coefficients, we used the same hyperparameters as the paper.
+We generate all adversarial examples for different attack methods under an $L-{\inf}$ bound of 8 on CIFAR-10

-### Untargetted Semi-whitebox Attack
+### AdvGAN Untargetted Semi-whitebox Attack

 | Class      | Clean Accuracy | Adversarial Accuracy | Attack Success Rate |
 |------------|----------------|----------------------|---------------------|